Surrey Poor Law Union vaccination registers 1872 to 1909

 The registers contain a few handwritten letters concerning the children and these have been noted.
 One child had to be re-registered because the vaccination officer had mislaid the original registration details.
 Another child's vaccination was postponed because they were living in the north of England.
 Once settled in Walton the father brought the child in to be vaccinated.

-Interesting entries in the registers include Margaret, daughter of His Royal Highness Prince Arthur, Duke of Connaught and Strathearn in the Chobham sub-district (SHC ref BG1/63/7) and the first register has an entry for a Florence Nightingale.
+Interesting entries in the registers include Margaret, daughter of His Royal Highness Prince Arthur, Duke of Connaught and Strathearn in the Chobham sub-district (reference BG1/63/7) and the first register has an entry for a Florence Nightingale.
 However, this is not the famous one – she was born in Tuscany not Chertsey!
 However, it would be nice to think she was named after this famous nurse.

 As always, indexing is a very subjective thing and, if you recognise any transcription errors, please let us know.